 Make the topping and assemble:

 Macerate the strawberries.
-Combine the strawberries, lemon juice, and sugar in a bowl.
+Combine the strawberry slices, lemon juice, and sugar in a bowl.
 Cover and chill.

 Make the whipped cream.
 Combine the heavy cream and confectioners’ sugar in a large bowl.
-Whisk by hand or with an electric mixer fitted with the whisk attachment, until soft peaks form.
+Whisk by hand or with an electric hand mixer or stand mixer fitted with the whisk attachment, until soft peaks form.

 Assemble.
-Spread the whipped cream on top of the cooled cake.
+Use an offset spatula to spread the whipped cream on top of the cooled cake.
 Drain off the liquid from the strawberries and arrange them on top of the cake, then serve.

 Tips for Success